Skip to main content

 Proof.

-In case \(L = K(\zeta_n)\) for some \(n\text{,}\) we can verify Proposition 6.4.5 by an explicit computation, similar to the direct verification of Artin reciprocity for these extensions.
-This suggests that in general, we must first prove the adelic existence theorem (Theorem 6.4.2) before establishing Proposition 6.4.5.
-In the interim, we will derive a makeshift form of adelic reciprocity from the framework of abstract class field theory.
+In case \(L = K(\zeta_n)\) for some \(n\text{,}\) we can verify the first assertion of Proposition 6.4.7 by an explicit computation, similar to the direct verification of Artin reciprocity for these extensions; this will play a key role in both approaches to adelic reciprocity.

 Proof.

-The idèle \(\alpha = (1,1, \dots, \pi, \dots)\) with a uniformizer \(\pi\) of \(\gotho_{K_\gothp}\) in the \(\gothp\) component and 1s elsewhere maps onto the class of \(\gothp\) in \(C_K/U\text{.}\) On the other hand, \(r_K(\alpha) = r_{K, \gothp}(\pi)\) is (because \(L\) is unramified over \(K\)) precisely the Frobenius of \(\gothp\text{.}\) So indeed, \(\gothp\) is being mapped to its Frobenius, so the map \(C_K/U \to \Gal(L/K)\) is indeed Artin reciprocity.
+The idèle \(\alpha = (1,1, \dots, \pi, \dots)\) with a uniformizer \(\pi\) of \(\gotho_{K_\gothp}\) in the \(\gothp\) component and \(1\) elsewhere maps onto the class of \(\gothp\) in \(C_K/U\text{.}\) On the other hand, \(r_K(\alpha) = r_{K, \gothp}(\pi)\) is precisely the Frobenius of \(\gothp\) (because \(L\) is unramified over \(K\)).
+So indeed \(\gothp\) is being mapped to its Frobenius, and the map \(C_K/U \to \Gal(L/K)\) is indeed Artin reciprocity.

-The argument from Proposition 6.4.7 also gives some additional information about the Artin map.
+The argument from Proposition 6.4.9 also gives some additional information about the Artin map.
 First, the Artin map factors through a generalized ideal class group whose conductor \(\gothm\) is divisible precisely by the ramified primes.
 Second, we can exactly describe the kernel of the classical Artin map: it is generated by

 • all principal ideals congruent to 1 modulo \(\gothm\text{;}\)